Frequently Asked Questions

 Why should I buy an additional SmartPlug?

-The second SmartPlug should be plugged into a non-GFI electrical outlet somewhere else on the premises.
-The GFI Notify App will monitor both SmartPlugs to give you excellent information.
+The second SmartPlug can be used to monitor any other circuit.
+The GFI Notify App will monitor all licensed SmartPlugs to give you excellent information.

-For example, if you receive a notification from both smart plugs that power has been lost, you can conclude that power to the entire house has been lost and the GFI did not trip.
-When power is restored to the entire house, both smart plugs will report the restoration through the GFI Notify App.
-If, on the other hand, the SmartPlug monitoring the GFI circuit reports a power loss while the SmartPlug monitoring the non-GFI outlet does not, you can conclude that only the GFI outlet has tripped and you need to take remedial action.
+For example, if you receive a notification from all monitored smart plugs that power has been lost, you can conclude that power to the entire house has been lost and the GFI did not trip.
+When power is restored to the entire house, all smart plugs will report the restoration through the GFI Notify App.
+If, on the other hand, the SmartPlug monitoring the GFI circuit reports a power loss while the other SmartPlug do not report a power loss, you can conclude that only the GFI outlet has tripped and you need to take remedial action.

-You may also want to purchase additional SmartPlugs to monitor any other GFI circuits you may have in your home or business.
+You may also want to purchase additional SmartPlugs to monitor any other critical circuits you may have in your home or business.
 Also, many homes have sump pumps and swimming pool pumps plugged into GFI circuits.
-Note: Our SmartPlug is suitable for outdoor usage as long as it is covered; better yet, we also offer a weatherproof smart plug designed especially for outdoor use.
-One GFI Notify App will monitor each and every SmartPlug on the premises linked to it.
+Note: Our SmartPlug is suitable for outdoor usage as long as it is covered.
+One GFI Notify App will monitor each and every licensed SmartPlug linked to it even if smartplugs are in different physical locations.

 How many times can I install GFI Notify?